ebird/ebirdst/docs/articles/product-changelog.md

 - CHANGED: The prediction value for `effort_distance_km` is now 2 km, to more closely reflect the distribution of checklists and to increase overall signal.
-- CHANGED: weather optimization arise now done for relative abundance, not occurrence.
+- CHANGED: weather optimization is now done for relative abundance, not occurrence.
 - CHANGED: PD maximization of solar_noon_diff allows the full range of quantiles to allow selection of the highest and lowest quantile values which are often nocturnal.
 Previously the outermost quantile values